Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Empirical Results

+\paragraph{Differential effect on early and late layers} To further examine whether dispersion loss improves performance via counteracting embedding condensation, we analyze its layer-wise impact.
+Motivated by the observation that condensation becomes more pronounced in deeper layers, we apply dispersion loss selectively to either the first half or the last half of the model.
+We find that applying the loss to the later layers yields greater performance improvements than applying it to the earlier layers (Table~\ref{tab:results_early_late_layer}).
+This result provides additional evidence that the empirical benefits of dispersion loss arise from mitigating the embedding condensation phenomenon.

-We then conduct ablation studies to assess the sensitivity of the proposed dispersion loss to its main hyperparameters, namely the weighting coefficient $\lambda_{\text{disp}}$ and the temperature parameter $\tau$, using mid-training experiments on \texttt{GPT2}~(Table~\ref{tab:ablation_midtraining_GPT2}).
+\paragraph{Ablation studies on hyperparameters} We then conduct ablation studies to assess the sensitivity of the proposed dispersion loss to its main hyperparameters, namely the weighting coefficient $\lambda_{\text{disp}}$ and the temperature parameter $\tau$, using mid-training experiments on \texttt{GPT2}~(Table~\ref{tab:ablation_midtraining_GPT2}).
 The average score across the same 10 language understanding benchmarks is reported.

 In general, we find that the dispersion loss is relatively robust to the choice of $\lambda_{\text{disp}}$ and $\tau$.
 Based on these results, we adopt $\lambda_{\text{disp}} = 0.1$ and $\tau = 1.0$ as default settings in subsequent experiments.